Kimserey/BlogArchive/20160308_create_forms_with_websharper_forms.md

 brings composition of forms to the next level by making composition of forms, handling validation, handling submit and displaying error an easy task.

+`WebSharper.Forms` is available in alpha at the moment on nuget - [https://www.nuget.org/packages/WebSharper.Forms](https://www.nuget.org/packages/WebSharper.Forms).

 ## What is needed to build a form

 The form that we will build in this tutorial will handle: